wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     *   (b) 2 copies of a form provided by the Registrar-General for the purpose of returning information relating to marriages solemnised by marriage celebrants or under [section 32][39].

-    (1A) a Registrar other than the Registrar to whom the notice was given may issue the licence and copies (and in that case the Registrar to whom the notice was given does not have to do so).
+    (1A) A Registrar other than the Registrar to whom the notice was given may issue the licence and copies (and in that case the Registrar to whom the notice was given does not have to do so).

     (2) Notwithstanding subsection (1), if satisfied that---